aws-cloudformation/aws-cloudformation-resource-providers-memorydb/aws-memorydb-parametergroup/docs/README.md

 ### Ref

-When you pass the logical ID of this resource to the intrinsic `Ref` function, Ref returns the Name.
+When you pass the logical ID of this resource to the intrinsic `Ref` function, Ref returns the ParameterGroupName.

 ### Fn::GetAtt